Shop

 910 Montreal Cir, St. Paul, MN | (651) 265-7800

 If you’re looking for a staple in Minnesota craft beer, you’ve found it at Summit.
 Consider Summit the godfather of craft beer in the “Land of 10,000 Lakes.”
-Long before breweries like Modist or Bauhaus Brew Labs came on to the scene, Summit held down the fort.
+Long before breweries like Modist or Bauhaus Brew Labs came onto the scene, Summit held down the fort.

 With beers like Extra Pale Ale and Oatmeal Stout leading the way, building a foundation for solid brewing in Minnesota.

-Surly Brewing
+Surly Brewing Company

 520 Malcolm Ave SE, Minneapolis MN | (763) 999-4040

 Most likely, when you think of Minnesota and beer, the name Surly probably comes to mind.
-In fact, I bet if I asked you to name one brewery in Minnesota, most would come up with Surly.
+In fact, if I asked you to name one brewery in Minnesota, most would come up with Surly.

 Surly just does everything bigger and better.